Safe, Effective and Responsible Use of ICT

 The Project has already mapped the status of digital citizenship initiatives in the region and reviewed Asia-Pacific Member States' national policy responses with corresponding recommendations.

-On 2-3 March 2017, we co-organized with Google Asia Pacific the Conference on Digital Citizenship Education in Bangkok, which brought together over 60 government officials, leading experts, researchers, key NGOs, educators, private organizations and other relevant stakeholders.
-As a result of the Conference, an initial Digital Citizenship Competency Framework for the Asia-Pacific region was drawn up by the participants after extensive experience sharing and discussions.
-You can find out more about this important development by reading the Conference Outcome Document.
+Co-organized with Google Asia-Pacific, brought together over 60 government officials, leading experts, researchers, key NGOs, educators, private organizations and other relevant stakeholders.
+An initial Digital Citizenship Competency Framework for the Asia-Pacific region was drawn up by the participants after extensive experience sharing and discussions.
+You can find out more by reading the Conference Outcome Document.

-On 24-26 July 2017, the Experts’ Meeting for the Asia-Pacific Regional Digital Citizenship Competency Framework (Framework) was conducted in Bangkok in partnership with Google Asia Pacific.
+Conducted in Bangkok in partnership with Google Asia-Pacific.
 The participants collaborated over an intensive three days to produce a refined Framework with domains, competencies and performance indicators.
-In the coming months, this Framework will be reviewed in consultation with countries in the region and be validated by the lead research team for this project.